eucalyptus/eucaconsole/README.rst

     ./launcher.sh

-If there are issues with M2Crypto locating the OpenSSL libraries (which could happen after an XCode update), re-install the XCode Command Line Tools  via `xcode-select --install`
+If there are issues with M2Crypto locating the OpenSSL libraries (which could happen after an XCode update), reinstall the XCode Command Line Tools  via `xcode-select --install`

 If gevent has trouble compiling, use `CFLAGS='-std=c99' pip install gevent` as a workaround